-Pete Dussinger, Chief Engineer, Products; Jens Weyant, Manager, Def/Aero Products; Ryan Spangler, Lead Engineer, Space Products.
+Pete Dussinger, Chief Engineer, Products; Jens Weyant, Manager, VP of Product Development; Ryan Spangler, Manager, Orbital Systems.
 Advanced Cooling Technologies, Inc., (Lancaster, PA).

 For years, copper water heat pipes have been used in thermal solutions for electronics systems in terrestrial applications.
 More recently they have gained interest from the space community.
 Space copper water heat pipes (SCWHPs) are desired by design engineers for use in managing waste heat from payload electronics because of their compact size, their ability to accept high heat fluxes, and their ability to operate against gravity during ground testing.
 Gravity independence removes a significant design constraint for applications that require ground-based testing in various orientations.